-Moreover, none of Defendants' cases holds that apportionment claims must always be decided post-apportionment.
-In Utah v.
-Evans, the Supreme Court implicitly recognized that a preapportionment resolution may be necessary in certain circumstances.
-536 U.S. at 462-63.
-The Supreme Court recognized that post-apportionment challenges could only be brought in certain circumstances, such as "if a lawsuit is brought soon enough after completion of the census and heard quickly enough."
-Id. at 463.
-The Supreme Court concluded that a post-apportionment resolution was possible in that case only because of its specific facts, including the fact that "the relevant calculations and consequent apportionment-related steps would be purely mechanical," and "several months would remain prior to the first post . . . census congressional election."
-Id.
+may be necessary in certain circumstances.
+536 U.S. The Supreme Court recognized that postat 462-63. apportionment challenges could only be brought in certain circumstances, such as "if a lawsuit is brought soon enough after completion of the census and heard quickly The Supreme Court concluded enough."
+Id. at 463. that a post-apportionment resolution was possible in that case only because of its specific facts, including the fact that "the relevant calculations and consequent apportionment-related steps would be purely mechanical," and "several months would remain prior to the first post census congressional election."
+Id. . . .

 Ultimately, a prudential ripeness analysis weighs in Plaintiffs'-not Defendants'-favor.
 The issues raised in Plaintiffs' claims are particularly fit for judicial decision because they are purely legal in nature.
 See Ohio Forestry Ass'n v.
-Sierra Club, 523 U.S. 726, 733 (1998) (noting that, "[i]n deciding whether an agency's decision is, or is not, ripe for judicial review, the Court has" considered, inter alia, "whether the courts would benefit from further factual development of the issues presented").
-Defendants dispute ripeness.
+Sierra Club, 523 U.S. 726, 733 (1998) (noting that, "[i]n deciding whether an agency's decision is, or is not, ripe for judicial review, the Court has" considered, inter alia, "whether the courts would benefit from further factual development of the issues pre-Defendants dispute ripeness. sented").
 They argue that "the legal analysis may differ based on what subsets of illegal aliens are, in fact, excluded because the Secretary has deemed it feasible, and the President has determined that it is practicable and within his discretion."
 Defs.'
 Sur-Reply at 4.
 However, (1) the Presidential Memorandum does not expressly refer to exclusion of only subsets of undocumented immigrants-in fact, it contemplates exclusion "to the maximum extent feasible" and contains no exceptions and no carve outs, and (2) Defendants have not explained how excluding only subsets of undocumented immigrants would make a difference in the legal analysis.
 As demonstrated below, the fundamental questions presented by Plaintiffs' constitutional and statutory claims are pure legal questions of constitutional and statutory construction.
-See New York, 2020 WL 5422959, at 24 (in discussing prudential ripeness, stating that, "although the standing-related question of whether or to what extent Plaintiffs would suffer apportionment-related harms would benefit from further factual development, the gravamen of

-Plaintiffs' claims-that the President lacks the authority to exclude illegal aliens from the apportionment base-presents an issue that is purely legal, and will not be clarified by further factual development").
+See New York, 2020 WL 5422959, at \24 (in discussing prudential ripeness, stating that, "although the standingrelated question of whether or to what extent Plaintiffs would suffer apportionment-related harms would benefit from further factual development, the gravamen of Plaintiffs' claims-that the President lacks the authority to exclude illegal aliens from the apportionment base -presents an issue that is purely legal, and will not be clarified by further factual development").